jmid/efftester/README.md

 Interestingly, the produced counterexamples such as `let o = (let j = List.hd [] in fun w -> int_of_string) "" in 0`
 above illustrate observable differences in the executables produced by the two backend, aka, bugs.
+This particular one is a variant of MPR#7531 listed below.

 You can provide a known seed with the flag `-s`: `./effmain.native -v -s 228021772` to reproduce an earlier run.